StarsoftAnalysis/lightboxSSA/README.md

 ### Local development

 I don't use things like Bower or Grunt, so there are just SCSS and JS files for people to use as they wish.

+### Licence

+This project is licensed under the terms of the GNU Public Licence version 3.0.
+Please see the file 'COPYING' for details.